brewster76/fuzzy-archer/README.md

 New in v4.2:

 - Upgraded dependencies
-- Overhaul of the UI, more optimizations for mobile devices, more compact on mobile devices
+- Overhaul of the UI, optimizations for mobile devices, more compact on mobile devices
+- Navbar is fixed on top, faster and easier navigation especially on mobile devices
 - Introduced Bootstrap Icons (https://icons.getbootstrap.com/)
-- History: redundant specification of maxvalues for colors was removed
+- History: redundant specification of maxvalues for colors was removed, remove them from your custom configs (leaving them will still work, but is of no use)
 - Support for customizing report data JSON in front end
 - Fixed async refresh for sum aggregation
 - Config option for axis intervals
+- Moon phase, sunrise/set, uptime is now updated asyncronously every archive_interval

 New in v4.1: